datacamp/courses-introduction-to-python/chapter2.md

 test_object("bed", undefined_msg = msg, incorrect_msg = msg)
 test_object("bath", undefined_msg = msg, incorrect_msg = msg)

 test_object("areas", incorrect_msg = "You didn't assign the correct value to `areas`.
 Have another look at the instructions.
 Make sure to place the room name before the variable containing the area each time.
 The order matters here!
-Watch out for typo's.")
+Watch out for typos.")

 test_function("print")